- CLOTHES MOTH BIOLOGY

 Though they prefer natural hairs and fabric fibers, clothing moths have been found to eat just about anything.
 The list includes but is not limited to snake skin, beef, just about any type of meal, milk products, finger nail clippings, human hair, pet hair or dander, wool, cotton, silk, furniture, insulation, carpets – both natural and synthetic, leather, cork and bees wax.

-CLOTHES MOTH BIOLOGY
+CLOTHES MOTH BIOLOGY ^

 This process is unique to several insects; clothes moths will produce a small frass like pellet which is excreted during the process of moisture removal.
 This frass is commonly found in carpeting or clothing where infestations have been active for some time.
-This behavior also supports why clothes moths will find their way to our clothing, carpeting and furniture.
+This behavior supports why clothes moths will find their way to our clothing, carpeting and furniture.
 These three not only contain the foodstuff clothes moths need to eat but generally will have all types of food and/or water based materials spilled on them.
-The dry pelletized excrement is free of all moisture since the larva is able to use it all in order to remain both healthy and moist.
+Their dry pelleted excrement is free of all moisture since the larva is able to use it all in order to remain both healthy and moist.

-CLOTHES MOTH LIFE CYCLE
+CLOTHES MOTH LIFE CYCLE ^